-Author One\,1, Author Two, Author Three, Author Four and Author Five\\
+Author One\,1, Author Two, Author Three, Author Four and Author Five\\,2,3

-\Author one affiliation, Author two affiliation, Author three affiliation, Author four affiliation, \\ Author five affiliation
+\Author one affiliation, +Author two affiliation, Author three affiliation, Author four affiliation, \\Author five affiliation

 ABSTRACT The abstract should be written for people who may not read the entire paper, so it must stand on its own.
+The
-The impression it makes usually determines whether the reader will go on to read the article, so the abstract must be engaging, clear, and concise.
-In addition, the abstract may be the only part of the article that is indexed in databases, so it must accurately reflect the content of the article.
-A well-written abstract is the most effective way to reach intended readers, leading to more robust search, retrieval, and usage of the article.

-Please see additional guidelines notes on preparing your abstract below.

-KEYWORDS Keyword; Keyword2; Keyword3; ...

-This Genetics journal template is provided to help you write your work in the correct journal format.
-Instructions for use are provided below.
+- impression it makes usually determines whether the reader will go on to read the article, so the abstract must be engaging, - clear, and concise.
+In addition, the abstract may be the only part of the article that is indexed in databases, so it must accurately 3 - reflect the content of the article.
+A well-written abstract is the most effective way to reach intended readers, leading to more - robust search, retrieval, and usage of the article. - Please see additional guidelines notes on preparing your abstract below.
+6 - KEYWORDS Keyword; Keyword2; Keyword3; ...
+7 his Genetics journal template is provided to help you write your work in the correct journal format.
+Instructions for 2 use are provided below.
+Note that by default line numbers are 3 present to aid reviewers and editors in reading and comment-4 ing on your manuscript.
+To remove line numbers, remove the 5 lineno option from the \documentclass declaration.

-Guide to using this template in Overleaf
+Guide to using this template in Overleaf 7

-This template is provided to help you prepare your article for submission to the Genetics.
+This template is provided to help you prepare your article for 8 submission to the Genetics.

-Author Affiliations
+Author Affiliations 10

-For the authors' names, indicate different affiliations with the symbols: \, , +,.
-After four authors, the symbols double, triple, quadruple, and so forth as required.
+For the authors' names, indicate different affiliations with the 11 symbols: \, †, ‡, §.
+After four authors, the symbols double, triple, 12 quadruple, and so forth as required.
+13 provide a synopsis of the entire article; 17

-Your Abstract
+Your Abstract 14

-In addition to the guidelines provided in the example abstract above, your abstract should:
+In addition to the guidelines provided in the example abstract 15 above, your abstract should: 16